openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

         'new' typeArguments? typeReference arguments? classBody?
         ;

-A *class instance creation expression* specifies a class to be instantiated, and optionally lists all actual arguments for the constructor.
+A *class instance creation expression* specifies a class to be instantiated.
+It optionally lists all actual arguments for the constructor.

-A *class instance creation expression* can throw an error as specified in :ref:`Errors Handling`.
+A *class instance creation expression* can throw an error as specified in :ref:`Error Handling`.

 A class instance creation expression is *standalone* if it has no assignment or call context (see :ref:`Assignment and Call Contexts`).

 A class is *instantiated* when a class instance creation expression creates an instance of that class.
-The *class instantiation* involves determining:
+The *class instantiation* involves the following to be
+determined:

--  A class to be instantiated;
+-  The class to be instantiated;
--  A constructor to be called to create that new instance.
+-  The constructor to be called to create that new instance.

 The validity of the constructor call is similar to the validity of the method call as described in :ref:`Step 3 Semantic Correctness Check`.